 Short on time?
 Why not try this shorter 5-mile route – Rushup Edge short walk

-Here you will find details on how to get to the start of the walk at Barber Booth and Edale, route information, map, facilities on the walk, plus a step by step guide of the walk.
+Here you will find details on how to get to the start of the walk at Barber Booth and Edale, route information, parking information, map, facilities on the walk, plus a step by step guide of the walk.

 Let me know in the comments if you’ve done this walk along Rushup Edge to Mam Tor.